swiftlang/swift-evolution/proposals/NNNN-postfix-ifconfig-expressions.md

 #endif
 ```

-Note that you however cannot continue infix operator binary expressions inside the body because binary expression is not a postfix expression.
+However, you cannot continue the expression within the `#if` with non-postfix suffixes.
+For example, you cannot contiinue it with a binary operator, because a binary expression is not a postfix expression:

 ```swift
 // ERROR